edmcouncil/html-pages/README.md

 ```
 $ docker-compose --profile home up -d
 ```
-If run against a clean repo this should produce the following log:
+If run the above against a clean repo, it should produce the following log:
 ```
 Creating network "html-pages_default" with the default driver
 Building home